Former Myanmar political detainee won't give up prison shirt

 "Although I'm said to be free, I am still a prisoner, because the whole country is prisoner to this military regime," he said, arguing the 2008 constitution should be rewritten to exclude the military from politics.

-The constitution gives a quarter of the seats in both houses of parliament to the military and says serving generals should occupy the ministries of defense, interior and border affairs.
+The constitution gives a quarter of the seats in both houses of parliament to the military and says serving generals should occupy the ministries of defence, interior and border affairs.

 Suu Kyi has agreed to work with Thein Sein, praised the military - the modern Myanmar army was founded by her father - and appeared alongside generals at a military parade in the capital, Naypyitaw, for Armed Forces Day on March 27.